ST10468512/ST10468512_AneezBegg_Practicum/README.md

  .
 When you have found the folder Select on it and click open

  .The files will then open Andriod Studios
+ ## Features
+add to playlist Button - this lets user save songs to there collection so that it can be easy to find and play it later

+next button - takes the user to the main screen of the app.

+Average button - this lets the user see how well or how bad the song did as a overall

+Display list - this shows all the songs or playlist availabe for the user to view and select.

+Home button - takes the user back to the first page of the app.

+Exit Button - Allows the user to close the app once they are done with the app.